The State of SHS Bathrooms–Students Meet with Administrators to Learn More

 Both Maguire and Dillon repeatedly stated that most students “take good care of bathrooms, classrooms, and the gym,” adding that “no one sets out and says, ‘I am going to ruin the school plumbing today.’”
 Unfortunately, a few inconsiderate students have compromised the privacy and cleanliness of the restroom facilities for the rest of the student body.

-With respect to missing privacy screens, administrators indicated vandalism appears to be the main issue.
+Concerning missing privacy screens, administrators indicated vandalism appears to be the main issue.
 Mistreatment of bathroom facilities also causes additional work for the custodial staff.